culyssander/ecommerce-nodejs-and-angular/README.md

 ## Local Environment

-Run `ng serves` to make the project go up locally.
-Access the url `http: // localhost: 4200 /`.
+Run `ng serve` to make the project go up locally.
+Access the url `http://localhost:4200/`.
 The project is already reloaded automatically according to the changes you make to the code

 ## Simulating the Backend
 To execute the backend, enter the project backend and type the command `npm start` to start the server on port 3000 with this a server will be initialized at the url `http: // localhost: 3000 /`, after initialization it will be possible to make http requests.